 The New Revised Standard Version was published in 1990 as an update of the Revised Standard Version.
 It is a contemporary yet dignified translation that features generic language in reference to people and is widely accepted, particularly among scholars.

 The Contemporary English Version presents the Bible in clear, simple language children can comprehend, yet it is mature enough for adults to appreciate also.
-And Today’s English Version is a translation that uses easily readable language and a relatively limited vocabulary to make it accessible to youth, the unchurched and non-native speakers of English.
+And Today’s English Version is published in simple, readable language using a relatively limited vocabulary.

-The English Standard Version is another relatively new translation of the Bible that was released in 2001.
+The English Standard Version is another relatively new translation of the Bible, first published in 2001.
 Essentially literal, it combines word-for-word precision and accuracy with literary excellence, beauty and readability.
 It is a popular choice for personal reading and study, preaching and teaching, family reading and devotions, and memorizing and understanding the Word of God.